All Episodes

 He has failed that standard.

-And I would urge my colleagues, every one of them on both sides of the aisle to look into their hearts when they cast this important vote.
+And I would urge my colleagues, every one of them on both sides of the aisle, to look into their hearts when they cast this important vote.

-Uh it was it it's a little bit complicated to get into, but it's not what Schumer's portraying it to be.
+It's a little bit complicated to get into, but it's not what Schumer's portraying it to be.

-Uh Harry Reid got into the act.
+Harry Reid got into the act.

-Judge King wrote regarding the N-word, and I quote him there are some words which by their nature and definition are so inherently offensive, that their use establishes the intent to offend.
+Judge King wrote regarding the N-word, and I quote him: there are some words which, by their nature and definition, are so inherently offensive that their use establishes the intent to offend.

 And the majority would have been with Judge King.

-To in effect, agree that using this N-word was nothing more than just an offhand remark that meant nothing.
+He decided to not go with the majority and create his own majority to, in effect, agree that using this N-word was nothing more than just an offhand remark that meant nothing.

 A failure to give full weight to the vile meaning and history of the N-word is deeply disturbing.